-$^{^{135}}$ There is nothing surprising about this claim.
+135 There is nothing surprising about this claim.
 It was a standard view.
 I don't want to go into the details here, but it is based on two things: (a) the claim that God is a creator, and therefore uncaused; and (b) the view that any kind of real composition requires an efficient cause to put the components together.

-so called does all the work that we accomplish with many such mental propositions.
+called.
+In fact, we shouldn't really even speak in the plural here.
+It is not as if God has (or is) several metaphysically distinct mental propositions (as though one thing were many).
+In God, it's all the same.
+His one mental proposition properly so called does all the work that we accomplish with many such mental propositions.
 And that's why God is a true proposition!136 c.
 The Difference Between Gregory's Theory and Peter's